JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 Point
 ```

-Note that we use the `promote` function.
-This function converts its arguments to the type that can safely represent their types.
-For example, if we call `promote(1, 2.3)` the result will be a tuple `(1.0, 2.3)` because it is possible to represent `Int64` using `Float64` (not precisely), but it is not possible to represent `Float64` using `Int64`.
+The `promote` function converts its arguments to the supertype that can represent both inputs.
+For example, `promote(1, 2.3)` results in the tuple `(1.0, 2.3)` because it is possible to represent `Int64` by `Float64`, but not the other way round.
 We can test the new constructor on the example from the end of the previous section.
+As expected, the result has the type `Point{Float64}`.

 ```jldoctest structs
 julia> Point(1, 2.0)